 Main cause of tooth loss

-For instance, the most common cause of permanent tooth loss is periodontal disease, which erodes the gums and jawbone structure that hold your teeth steady.
+There are many reasons that a tooth extraction is necessary.
+The most common cause of permanent tooth loss is periodontal disease.
+It erodes the gums and jawbone structure that hold your teeth.
 Gum disease begins as a common condition called gingivitis.
 Red, swollen, tender, or bleeding gums are a sign that you are suffering from a mild gum infection.
 Many patients ignore the bleeding when they brush their teeth.
 This bleeding is caused by harmful oral bacteria.

 Control gum disease before tooth replacement